Governikus/AusweisApp/docs/sdk/ios.rst

    Added optional parameter ``pCmdline`` to function ``ausweisapp2_init``.

-First, you need to define a callback function that will be called by the AusweisApp2 to request or provide additional information.
+First, you need to define a callback function that will be called by the |AppName|
+to request or provide additional information.
 If your application initializes the SDK you must pass that callback to ``ausweisapp2_init``.
 That function will return ``false`` if the callback is ``NULL`` or the SDK is already running.
 The Parameter ``pCmdline`` is optional and can be ``NULL``.
 This allows your application to provide additional commandline arguments like ``--no-loghandler``.

-After you called that function the AusweisApp2 SDK will start up.
+After you called that function the |AppName| SDK will start up.
 If the initialization is finished the SDK calls your callback function once with ``NULL`` as parameter to indicate that it is ready to accept :doc:`commands`.
 Do not call ``ausweisapp2_send`` until your callback received that message, otherwise